Corporate Governance Statement

 There are strict Company-wide compliance reporting requirements under the Guideline that require each department head/function manager on an annual basis to review their risk registers to determine the level of compliance (from zero to 100%) using a risk matrix score for impact, tolerance and opportunity, thereby ensuring that either a risk(s) has not developed a higher risk profile, or outlining monitoring and corrective measures to reduce the risk(s) to an acceptable level.
 Using this information, each operations manager is required to complete and provide a Project Risk Summary and Compliance Report during the Full-Year audit process.

-In 2015/16, the compliance reporting requirements detailed above were undertaken on a more limited basis at each mine site as a consequence of the nickel operations being currently on care and maintenance.
+In 2015/16 and again in 2016/17, the compliance reporting requirements detailed above were undertaken on a more limited basis as a consequence of the operations being on care and maintenance.

-The reporting and control mechanisms, together with the assurances of the Environment, Safety and Risk and Audit Committees, in the absence of an internal audit function, support the written certification at the end of the Half-Year and Full-Year reporting periods, in accordance with Section 295A of the Corporations Act 2001 given by the Managing Director and the Chief Financial Officer to the Board certifying that the Company’s financial reports are based on a sound system of risk management and internal control and that the system is operating effectively.
+The reporting and control mechanisms, in the absence of an internal audit function, support the written certification at the end of the Half-Year and Full-Year reporting periods, in accordance with Section 295A of the Corporations Act 2001 given by the Managing Director and the Chief Financial Officer to the Board certifying that the Company’s financial reports are based on a sound system of risk management and internal control and that the system is operating effectively.

 Principle 8: Remunerate Fairly and Responsibly